Best of Show

 2014 Best of Show — 1954 Ferrari 375 MM Scaglietti Coupe

-When Jon Shirley of Medina, Washington, drove this onto the ramp to take home the Best of Show trophy, it was the first time a Ferrari had ever achieved this honor.
-This was also the first post-war car to be named Best of Show since 1968.
+When Jon Shirley of Medina, Washington, drove this car across the awards ramp at the Pebble Concours to take home the Best of Show trophy, it was the first time a Ferrari had ever achieved the honor.
+This Ferrari is also the first post-war car to be named Best of Show since 1968.
 Most of the Ferrari 375 MM models were built for competition, but five were made for the road and Shirley’s is likely one of the most famous of the five.
-It was originally ordered by film director Robert Rosellini, and at that time the car was a Pinin Farina-bodied competition spyder.
-After an accident destroyed the body, the chassis was sent to Carozzeria Scaglietti in Modena to have a replacement body created.
-This became the first passenger car for Ferrari designed by Scaglietti.
+Originally ordered by film director Robert Rosellini, the car began as a Pinin Farina-bodied competition spyder.
+After an accident destroyed the body, the chassis went to Carozzeria Scaglietti in Modena, Italy, for a replacement body.
+It became the first passenger car for Ferrari designed by Scaglietti.

 1954 Ferrari 375 MM Scaglietti Coupe